project-flogo/rules/README.md

 # BE*Go*

-BE*Go* is a lightweight rules engine written in Go.
+BE*Go* is a lightweight rules library written in Go that enable Real-time Contextual Decisions

 ## Definitions
 A `TupleTypeAlias` represents a streaming data source a.k.a Channel